bitshifter/glam-rs/README.md

 performance.

 * Only single precision floating point (`f32`) arithmetic is supported
-* No traits or generics
+* No traits or generics for simplicity of implementation and usage
 * All dependencies are optional (e.g. approx, rand and serde)
 * Follows the [Rust API Guidelines] where possible
 * Aiming for 100% test [coverage][coveralls.io]